Cherry Queen Sage

 Plant Height: 18 inches

 Hardiness Zone: (annual)

-The most brilliant red of all the salvia; Flowers are borne above the beautiful green foliage on this perennial; it is resilient to most atmospheric effects including pollution and seasalts
+The most brilliant red of all the salvias; Flowers are borne above the beautiful green foliage on this perennial; it is resilient to most atmospheric effects including pollution and salt spray

 Cherry Queen Sage has masses of beautiful racemes of fragrant scarlet flowers rising above the foliage from late summer to mid fall, which emerge from distinctive red flower buds, and which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its narrow leaves remain green in colour throughout the year.
 The fruit is not ornamentally significant.